MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start.md

 ## Deploy a Container Host

 Windows Containers can be deployed to Windows Server 2016, Nano Server, and Windows 10 Insiders releases.
-The container host quick start documentation walks you through automated, or manual configuration of a Windows container host.
+The container host quick start documentation walks you through automated or manual configuration of a Windows container host.

 [Container Host Deployment Quick Start](./quick_start_configure_host.md)